powsybl/powsybl-core/docs/user/functional_logs/index.md

 For further customization, the following methods are also available:
 - `withMessageTemplateProvider(messageTemplateProvider)`, to specify how to get a message template from a given key and locale for all the descendents of the node to create, unless overridden,
-- `withTimestamp(pattern)`, if a custom pattern has to be used instead of the default one specified at root construction.
+- `withTimestamp(pattern)`, if a custom pattern has to be used instead of the default one specified at root construction,
+- `withResourceBundles(String... bundleBaseNames)` is also shared by the adder API, to override the resource bundles to use as message template provider for all the descendents of the node to create (unless overridden).

 ## Merging ReportNodes